Lake Lanier wildlife sailing: birds, eagles & fish you'll spot

 Birds and raptors you spot during lake lanier wildlife sailing

 From my sailboat off Aqualand Marina, guests spot 8 to 12 bird species on a typical half-day sail.
 Great blue herons stalk shorelines, double-crested cormorants surface-dive near coves, belted kingfishers rattle across the bow, and turkey vultures ride thermals over Buford Dam.
-This variety is what makes lake lanier wildlife sailing worth the trip.
+Most guests arrive expecting one or two highlights and end up logging five or six species before the first hour is up.

 The most common birds I point out to guests each week are great blue herons wading in shallows near Flowery Branch and Two Mile Creek.
 They stand still for minutes, then strike.
 Double-crested cormorants hunt in small groups, often visible surface-diving beside the hull.
 Osprey circle high before folding into 40-foot dives.
 Belted kingfishers zip along the shoreline hunting shad and small bass.
 Ring-billed gulls follow bait balls in open water.